 If you pay premiums for your employee’s group life insurance, you can deduct the cost as a business expense on your statement of business income and expenses.

-Optional dependent life insurance covers eligible dependents of employees.
+Optional dependant life insurance covers eligible dependants of employees.
 Employees are not obligated to receive this benefit.

 Calculating Your Deduction